Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 Why This Is Different From Every Other Toilet Training Certification

 Most programs skip straight to routines and strategies.
 The Regulation First™ framework starts with Phase 1 — because a child cannot learn a new skill in a dysregulated nervous system state.
 Safety and regulation must come first.
-Then we Recognize the root cause — the sensory, interoceptive, motor, and behavioral barriers specific to that child.
-Then we Respond with an individualized clinical plan.
+Then we Recognize the root cause — the sensory, interoceptive, motor, fear-based, anxiety-driven, and family barriers specific to that child.
+Then we Respond with an individualized clinical plan built on assessment, not assumption — meeting the child where they are and building from the level where they can participate.
 Then we Generalize across environments toward true independence.
 This is the clinical sequence that produces results when everything else has failed.

 🔑